OceanYing/OmniSeg3D-GS/README.md

 Please refer to the [guidance](https://github.com/THU-luvision/OmniSeg3D#hierarchical-representation-generation) in our [NeRF-based implementation of OmniSeg3D](https://github.com/THU-luvision/OmniSeg3D).

 ## Training:
 We train our models on a sinle NVIDIA RTX 3090 Ti GPU (24GB).
 Smaller scenes may require less memory.
-It typically requires less than 8GB for inference.
+Typically, inference requires less than 8GB memory.
 We utilize a two-stage training strategy.
 See script/train_omni_360.sh as an example.
 ```bash
 dataname=counter